Pluies/Catalyst-Dashboard/README.md

 ## Installation

 This assumes you have Ruby (1.9+) and RubyGems installed.
+For example on Ubuntu:

+    sudo apt-get install ruby1.9.1-full git

+Install the required gems:

-    gem install dashing
+    gem install bundler dashing

+Now to install this dashboard:

     git clone https://github.com/Pluies/Catalyst-Dashboard
     cd Catalyst-Dashboard
     bundle